Avaiga/taipy-doc/docs/relnotes.md

 <h6 style="font-size: 1.2em"><strong><code>taipy-template</code></strong></h6>
 3.0.0

 - A new template named "scenario-management" is available.
-Please refer to [Create a Taipy application from a specific template](./manuals/cli/create.md#from-a-specific-template) for more information on how to create a new Taipy application with the new "scenario-management" template.
+For more information on creating a new Taipy application with the new "scenario-management" template, refer to [Create a Taipy application from a specific template](./manuals/cli/create.md#from-a-specific-template).

 ### Improvements and changes